- Download our Moving to the USA Guide (PDF)

 Women in leadership in the USA

-Progress has been made in female representation within politics, most notably with the presidential nomination of Hillary Clinton in 2016.
-Though Clinton did not win the election, numerous women in politics have stated that she inspired them to run for Congress.
+Progress has been made in female representation within politics, particularly with the presidential nomination of Hillary Clinton in 2016.
+Although Clinton did not win the election, numerous women in politics have stated that she inspired them to run for Congress.
 The election of Kamala Harris as the first female Vice President in 2021 has also been praised as a sign of major progress.

 Mental health awareness in the USA

-Significant progress has been made regarding stigma around mental illness – three-quarters of Americans consider mental health as important as physical health.
-However, there are other major barriers to treatment, with high costs and insufficient insurance coverage being chief among them.
+Significant progress has been made regarding stigma around mental illness, with most Americans now viewing mental health as a priority that deserves greater attention.
+There are other major barriers to treatment, with high costs and insufficient insurance coverage being chief among them.

-Studies show that expats are at higher risk of depression, anxiety and substance abuse than the general population, with increased stress and loneliness being common precipitating factors.
-Tackling mental health problems early, rather than waiting to seek help, is associated with better treatment outcomes – so it's important that expats keep an eye on their mental wellbeing and take action if needed.
+Studies show that expats are at higher risk of depression, anxiety and substance use disorders than the general population, with increased stress and loneliness being common precipitating factors.
+Tackling mental health problems early, rather than waiting to seek help, is associated with better treatment outcomes – so keeping an eye on mental wellbeing and taking action if needed is important.

-To ensure easy access to treatment, expats should check that the health insurance provided by their employer is comprehensive, including full coverage for psychiatric and psychological services.
+To ensure easy access to treatment, checking that health insurance provided by an employer includes full coverage for psychiatric and psychological services is recommended.

 Further reading